GadgetsMenu/gadgetsmenu-docs/content/enUS/features/custom-cosmetic-items/custom-hats.md

  - custom cosmetic item
 ---

-You are able to create your own hats in 'custom hats.yml' file.
+You are able to create your own hats in `custom cosmetics/custom hats.yml` file.

->[Warning] {{title: Warning}} Make sure you have read the whole page before creating your own hats.
+>[Warning] {{title: Warning}} Make sure you have read the whole page before making the custom hats.

 ## Configuration
 ```yaml